 The March of Bricks and Mortar Discover how Redbridge grew from a number of villages to a modern suburb between 1900 and 1939

 Rural Redbridge Find out what life was like in the local area in the 1800s

 Time Zone Explore over 150,000 years of local history through interactive displays

 Since opening in 2000, we have worked with hundreds of local people, produced more than 70 exhibitions and displays, attracted more than 200,000 visitors, held over 600 family activities, and taught 33,518 school pupils.
-Find out more about how we work in partnership with local groups and individuals.
+Find out more about how we work in partnership with local groups and individuals

 Ilford Football Club Heritage Project - can you help?

 Redbridge Museum is working with Ilford F.C on an exciting new project about the history of the club.
-Founded in 1881, Ilford F.C have been one of the most successful amateur clubs in the country.
+Founded in 1881, Ilford F.C has been one of the most successful amateur clubs in the country.